zwave-js/node-red-contrib-zwave-js/APIChange-v9.md

 without further ado.

-Every command is now designed to be a consistant format, and the following `payload` will now be as follows
+Every command is now designed to be a consistant format, and the  `payload` below will be the new format.
+The reason for this change, is to make it easier for you (and me), to identify parts of the payload.

+Previously, setting a value using the Value API for instance, will involve sending an array of objects without any clue as to what they really are, this new format will address that.

 ## Notes